-To use Configuration Manager reports for operating system deployments, you must install and configure a reporting services point.
+To use Configuration Manager reports for OS deployments, you must install and configure a reporting services point.
 For more information, see Reporting.

-The Operating System Deployment Manager security role is a built-in role that cannot be changed.
+The Operating System Deployment Manager security role is a built-in role that you can't change.
 However, you can copy the role, make changes, and then save these changes as a new custom security role.
-Here are some of the permissions that apply directly to operating system deployments:
+Here are some of the permissions that apply directly to OS deployments:

 Boot Image Package: Create, Delete, Modify, Modify Folder, Move Object, Read, Set Security Scope

 Device Drivers: Create, Delete, Modify, Modify Folder, Modify Report, Move Object, Read, Run Report